Rottenblasters/Streamy/README.md

 # Streamy

-## To run the app on you local computer
+## To run the app on your local computer

 **Make sure you have install NodeJs on you computer**